andyckt/snipe3/elevenlabs_doc/apiintro.md

 model_id
 string
+Optional
+Defaults to eleven_multilingual_v2
-I want to use eleven_multilingual_v2
+- I want to use the default one - eleven_multilingual_v2.

 voice_settings
 stability